• Skip to primary navigation

 Everything you need to make these fabulous Mini Egg blondies should be easy to find in the average home kitchen.

-You’ll need standard things like a mixing bowl, weighing scales, and a spoon to mix everything together.
+You'll need some standard cooking equipment like a mixing bowl, weighing scales, and a spoon to mix everything.

-I recommend using a 32cm x 23cm, high-sided baking tray to cook your blondies.
-The depth of the blondie batter is quite key to them baking perfectly, so you’ll need to aim for a tray of as similar size as possible.
+The only bit of kit you might not have is the 32cm x 23cm high-sided baking tray to cook your blondies.
+The depth of the blondie batter is quite crucial to them baking perfectly, so you'll need to aim for a tray of as similar size as possible.

-Most supermarkets stock Cadbury Mini Eggs, which is the brand I used in the pictures shown but there are different brands available, so use whichever you fancy.
+Most supermarkets in the UK stock Cadbury Mini Eggs, which I used in the pictures, but different brands are available, so use whichever you fancy.

-You'll usually find Mini Eggs in the chocolate/confectionary section, especially around Easter time, or you can buy them online.
+Many supermarkets offer off label versions of Mini Eggs.
+You can also buy generic chocolate eggs from Amazon.
+You'll usually find Mini Eggs in the chocolate/candy section, especially around Easter time, or you can buy them online.

 Are Mini Egg blondies suitable for vegetarians?

-Yes, these blondies are suitable for vegetarians as they do not contain any meat, poultry or fish products.
+Yes, Mini Egg blondies are suitable for vegetarians as they do not contain meat, poultry or fish products.

-Cadbury Mini Eggs are suitable for vegetarians in the UK at the time of writing, but some brands use animal products in the crisp shell.
-It's always best to check the labels of all ingredients to make sure.
+Cadbury Mini Eggs are suitable for vegetarians in the UK at the time of writing (January 2022), but some brands use animal products in the crisp shell.

 Are Mini Egg blondies suitable for vegans?